Safety Options for Robotic Systems

 Fencing tends to have three sides, with one area open for loading parts.
 This area needs a different set of robotic safety options, like light curtains or an area scanner.

-Light curtains have an emitter and receiver that are lined up across from each other.
+Light curtains have an emitter and receiver that sit across from each other.
 Once the light curtains are lined up and functional, they send an invisible beam across the area and give the robot a signal that it is okay to operate.
 If this area is invaded, the light curtains send a signal to the robot to stop.
 This is caused by a break in the fence circuit between the robot and the light curtains.
 When the fence circuit is broken, the robot can still be moved with a teach pendant.

 An area scanner is similar to light curtains.
-However, instead of having one specific area where light is transmitting from an emitter to receiver, an area scanner is one small device that is can scan an entire area.
+However, instead of having one specific area where light is transmitting from an emitter to a receiver, an area scanner is a small device that can scan an entire area.
 SICK also makes area scanners, and their scanners are programmable, allowing companies a high level of performance that can work for a variety of applications.
 Since they can be programmed, area scanners have a higher level of versatility than light curtains, because they can have a more precise area muted out (a loading zone for example), making it easier to load and unload parts in a particular system or work cell.

 Emergency Stop (E-Stop)

-Emergency stop, or e‑stop, is a function that is used in case of emergency.
-There are usually one or more e‑stop buttons around a robotic work cell or system, and these buttons cause the robot to stop motion immediately.
-Unlike the fence circuit, when the e‑stop circuit is broken, the robot is unable to be moved at all, even with the teach pendant.
+Emergency stop, or e-stop, is a function used in case of an emergency.
+There are usually one or more e-stop buttons around a robotic work cell or system, and these buttons cause the robot to stop motion immediately.
+Unlike the fence circuit, when the e-stop circuit is broken, the robot is unable to be moved at all, even with the teach pendant.

 Whenever something breaks the e-stop or fence circuit for a robot system, the safety reset light will come on.
 This light is usually located at the operator station.
 Once you have corrected the safety situation, the operator can press the safety reset button and then press start to resume operation.
 If the safety situation has not been corrected, the reset will not work, and the system will not work until the situation is corrected.

-In 2012, the Robotics Industry Association (RIA) completely reassessed and rewrote their standard practices for safety when dealing with industrial robotics.
-One of those changes was to the functional safety guidelines for robotics.
-Basically, according to RIA R15.06:2012, companies must perform risk assessments on their integrated systems and work cells and ensure that they are outfitted with a functional safety design to reduce risk to users.
-This can incorporate one or many of the products listed above.
+According to ANSI/RIA R15.06:2012, companies must perform risk assessments on their integrated systems and work cells and ensure that they are outfitted with a functional safety design to reduce risk to users.

 Difficulty choosing the right safety options for your system?
-Call us at 8777626881 or fill out a Contact Form here to get in touch with a specialist.
+Call us at 877-762-6881 or fill out a contact form here to get in touch with a specialist.

 Let's talk!